webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Foci/Is-Wanted-by-the-Law.md

 ---
 aliases:
-- "Is Wanted by the Law"
+  - Is Wanted by the Law
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+  - Content/Fantasy
+title: Is Wanted by the Law
+collection: Foci
+kind: Focus
+categories:
+  - Fantasy
+id: Is-Wanted-by-the-Law
 ---